 Students who fail to meet the satisfactory academic progress standards are ineligible to receive financial aid.
 Students who have been denied financial aid for failing to meet satisfactory academic progress standards have the right to appeal his/her situation to the Financial Aid Appeals Committee.
 Situations that may warrant an appeal are injury or illness to the student, the death of a relative, or other special circumstances.
-See the Student Handbook.
+An appeal form may be found at the Cox College website, under Financial Aid and Bursar Info (SAP) form.